Pjj0417/swin-CRM/README.md

 ## Acknowledgements

-This implementation builds upon open-source deep learning frameworks and related work in Swin Transformer, masked image modeling, contrastive self-supervised learning, and visual explainability.
+This implementation is built upon research on Swin Transformer and masked image modeling.

-We sincerely thank the corresponding authors and open-source communities for their valuable contributions.
+We thank the corresponding authors and open-source communities for their valuable contributions.